Kitware/geowatch/docs/environment/windows.rst

 Jupyter notebooks to work on Windows.
 To run the tutorial you will need to run the bash commands directly in msys or git-bash.

-From the start menu, run git-bash.
-Then we need to activate our conda virtualenv:
+From the start menu, open an anaconda prompt.
+In this shell we need to start bash and then activate our conda virtualenv:

 .. code:: bash

+    "C:\Program Files\Git\bin\bash.exe"

     source $USERPROFILE/miniconda3/etc/profile.d/conda.sh
     conda activate geowatch